Alain94W/XYZFreeCart/README.md

 ## Installation

-First, this suppose thate you already follow the raspberry pi procedure and then you already have the pico-sdk installed.
+First, this suppose that you already follow the raspberry pi procedure and you already have the pico-sdk installed.
 Then, git clone this repo and go into the root folder.

 Edit the CMakeLists.txt on line 10, change the SDK path with your own SDK Path.